 One thing's for certain: 1970 was the best year for festival documentaries.
 An enjoyably anarchic account of that year's Isle of Wight festival, the movie explores the various upsets and calamities that befell the event, including crowds invading the stage and large scale riots.
-The movie wasn't in fact released until 1997, which only served to make its footage of Jimi Hendrix (in his final billed UK appearance) and others all the more potent.
+The movie wasn't in fact released until 1997, which only served to make its footage of Jimi Hendrix (in his final UK appearance) and others all the more potent.

 Wayne's World 2 (1993)